josephbudd/cwt/README.md

 ### Key

 The **Key** service of the application allows the user to practice or test keying morse code at the selected key speed.
-One difference between practice and test is that test saves results.
+One difference between practice and test is that test involves more words and saves results.

 The **Key** service is designed to help me and you learn to key properly.

-#### The cwt keying rational
+#### The current cwt keying principles

 The morse code key is like a piano that only has one key.